beyretb/AnimalAI-Olympics/README.md

 # Animal-AI Olympics

 ## IMPORTANT NOTICE ABOUT PRIZES
 Please remember **to submit to the competition and be considered for prizes you must also fill in [this form](https://forms.gle/PKCgp2JAWvjf4c9i6)**.
-You must do so before the end of September 1st to be considered for the AWS prizes!
+You must do so before the end of November 1st!

 <p align="center">
   <img height="300" src="documentation/PrefabsPictures/steampunkFOURcrop.png">